 Solent Sky Museum (Hall of Aviation)

-For a museum with a difference, why not explore the Solent Sky Museum?
-Soak up the interesting local history of aviation as you peruse the many aircrafts on display.
+Soak up the interesting local history of aviation as you peruse the many aircrafts on display at the Solent Sky Museum.
 Britain's most famous fighter plane, The Spitfire, was designed by R J Mitchell and built in the heart of the city of Southampton, today, you can see this iconic aircraft at one of Southampton’s unique cultural gems.

 Ideal for visitors of all ages, the Solent Sky Museum also offers the opportunity to learn about the streamlined seaplane that competed in the 1929 Schneider Trophy, go on board one of the great Sandringham Flying Boats, or sit at the controls of a jet fighter.